What Is Septic Tank?

 The details of the construction of the septic tank are as follows,

-- This comparatively clean water now taken to a distribution chamber where the wastewater is channeled into one or more perforated pipes set in trenches of gravel.
+This comparatively clean water is now taken to a distribution chamber where the wastewater is channeled into one or more perforated pipes set in trenches of gravel.

-- The bacterial components and waste of this water trapped or adsorbed by soil particles or decomposed by microorganisms.
+The bacterial components and waste of this water are trapped or adsorbed by soil particles or decomposed by microorganisms.

 Septic Tank Cleaning